jgnewman/sfsb/README.md

 4. Install dependencies: `gulp install`.
 5. Launch the live reload web server: `gulp server`.

-Whenever you're ready go generate the minified output, call `gulp distribute`.
+Whenever you're ready to generate the minified output, call `gulp distribute`.

 API
 ---

 SFSB is extremely convenient in that it does not require you to write any new JavaScript files in order to spawn your web worker.
-It takes care of all that for you using the magic of the `Blob` and `createObjectURL`.
+It takes care of all that for you using the magic of `Blob`s and `createObjectURL`.
 Essentially, you'll never have to worry about interfacing with the web worker at all.
 Here's what you do instead: